How to teach kids selflessness in a selfie world

 For the Deskins, instilling the trait early in their oldest child is paying off.
-“A couple of times a year we’ll tell our daughter to pick out five toys and we take them to the consignment store or donate them together for kids who are in need.
+“A couple of times a year we’ll tell our daughter to pick out five toys and we take them to the consignment store or make donations to a charity for kids who are in need.
 We tell her, ‘you’ve enjoyed playing with these for a while, and now kids who aren’t as fortunate can enjoy them too.’”

 “Since then, we’ve noticed her giving toys to her little brothers saying, ‘now we all have one!’ and then looking to us for approval,” says Bobby Deskins.